GETSI Teaching Materials >Flood Hazards > Unit 1: Introduction to Flooding

 Context for Use

 The content of Unit 1 is appropriate for advanced geoscience, earth science, and civil engineering courses at the junior and/or senior level, in which the basic hydrologic cycle and related processes are taught.
 This unit uses streamflow data and a little bit of statistics, so it is appropriate to present this material in either the third or fourth quarter of the course, when students have grasped the basics of hydrology and hydrograph analysis.
 Unit 1 provides students with basic knowledge of flooding, its causes, and management strategies.
 Students are also exposed to some of the terminology used in professional practice related to flood hazards, such as return period, design flow, and flood frequency.
 Unit 1 provides a broader perspective of a flood hazard, its estimation, and its impacts.
 It can be used as a standalone teaching/learning unit to introduce students to the basics of flood hazards.
 If the entire module is used, Unit 1 provides the motivation for students to do the rest of the units, where the specifics of flood hazard estimation and its mapping are covered in more detail.
-If students had exposure with basic probability and statistics, this unit can be done much earlier during the semester, such that the module can be spanned out over a longer duration of time.
+If students had exposure with basic probability and statistics, this unit can be done much earlier in the semester, such that the module can be spanned out over a longer duration of time.

 Description and Teaching Materials

-This Unit is divided into three parts.
+This unit is divided into three parts.
 The description of each part is given below.
 This unit may be introduced during a lecture using the PowerPoint presentation, and the subsequent parts done as homework.
 If homework is not the preferred way, subsequent parts can also be performed in either a computer laboratory or flipped classroom environment, where each group of students works together with help or guidance from the instructor.
 Unit 1 introduces students to the broader concept of flooding, its different types, the relationship between flood magnitude and frequency, and some of the management strategies for handling flood hazards.
 Students are exposed to the different types of data that can be used to identify historical flood events, compute return periods associated with different historical flow values, and finally, map the 100-year flood hazard area.
 Students will learn how to get some of these basic data and plot or map them using standard softwares such as MS Excel, ArcMap, and Google Earth.
 If the students are not familiar with Excel, ArcMap, or Google Earth, introductory tutorials on how to download and plot gauge data in Excel and how to create a flood map in ArcMap or Google Earth are provided in the teaching materials section.

 Students compare data and site parameters such as climate (especially precipitation) between two gauging stations -- one in Illinois and one in Indiana.
 They look at peak flows and calculate recurrence of 6000 cfs and 15,000 cfs flows.
 You can choose to have the students access the data portals and download the data directly using the provided tutorial (below) OR you can provide them with a spreadsheet of the flow data (below).
 They will search online for information on topography, geography, and climate of the two sites.